Airbnb users heard as dreaded feature gets the boot

 Well, the holiday rental company has finally listened.

-Last week Airbnb’s chief executive Brian Chesky took to Twitter to announce major changes to some of the company’s most criticised policies, the most noteworthy being a shift from the dreaded list of cleaning tasks left for guests at checkout to more “reasonable” requests from hosts.
+Last week Airbnb’s chief executive Brian Chesky took to Twitter to announce major changes to some of the company’s most criticised policies.
+The most noteworthy included a shift from the dreaded list of cleaning tasks left for guests at checkout to more “reasonable” requests from hosts.

 He began with a lengthy Twitter thread, which has since received hundreds of retweets and replies, writing “I’ve heard you loud and clear”.

-“… you feel like prices aren’t transparent and checkout tasks are a pain.”
+“You feel like prices aren’t transparent and checkout tasks are a pain,” Mr Chesky wrote.

-Airbnb users often find themselves having to confront lofty fees and unreasonable checkout demands, with many guests likening hosts’ expectations to household chores, something Mr Chesky said he has recognised.
+Airbnb users often find themselves having to confront lofty fees and unreasonable checkout demands, with many guests likening hosts’ expectations to household chores, something Mr Chesky said he had recognised.

 “You shouldn’t have to do unreasonable checkout tasks, such as stripping the beds, doing the laundry, or vacuuming.

-In the event that hosts do have checkout requests, they should be transparent and “reasonable”, Mr Chesky said.
+In the event that hosts did have checkout requests, they should be transparent and “reasonable”, Mr Chesky said.

 Tweet from @william_cobb

-The changes were welcomed by Airbnb users online, but some required more specificity.
+The changes were welcomed by Airbnb users online, but some required more details.

 Some even went the extra mile, adding suggestions and requesting further transparency.